Hello and Welcome!

 I am from a Christian background and my fiancé is Jewish… what kind of ceremony can we have?

 If you are a couple marrying outside faith and/or cultural traditions in which you grew up, you might feel your options are limited.
 You might like to honor your heritage but perhaps you do not practice the religion of your family any longer, or maybe you do.
 The good news is that you can have a ceremony that celebrates and honors both of your backgrounds.
 Together we will discuss what within your traditions you hold as meaningful.
-Special readings or music, rituals that we can re-imagine and blend in a culturally appropriate and respectful way can honor the richness of your histories and that of your families.
+Special readings and/or rituals that we can re-imagine and blend in a culturally appropriate and respectful way can honor the richness of your histories and that of your families.

 We are a lesbian couple and we each have a child from a previous marriage.
 How can we involve our children in our ceremony?